turingschool/backend-curriculum-site/module4/projects/cross_pollination/cross_pollination_rubric.md

 ## Shared Criteria
 All team members are responsible for these scores on both repos.

+**Agile Process**

+* 4: Nothing exists in the code that was not referenced on the board.
+All cards are precise, and a history of who wrote what code is clear.
+Agile Processes (2-3 day sprints, retros, user testing at end of sprint, etc.) are implemented.
+* 3: Cards are descriptive and each PR references the scrum card.
+Each card should only contain a single feature.
+Team are in the habit of referencing board before, during, and after a work session.
+* 2: Teams setup a board and utilize it as a to-do list.
+* 1: Team setup a board then abandoned it.

 **Git Workflow**

 * 4: Regularly holding discussions in PRs, and/or requesting code review from mentor.
 All team members use git hooks to standardize commit messages and expectations (linter, tests).